gentics/mesh-go-example/BLOG.md

 ```

 ## The Example
 Navigate your browser to http://localhost:8081/.
 The example web app is simply a Golang reimplementation of our previous examples in [PHP](http://getmesh.io/Blog/Building+an+API-first+Web+App+with+Gentics+Mesh+and+the+PHP+Microframework+Silex) and [NodeJS](http://getmesh.io/Blog/Getting+started+with+Express+and+the+API-first+CMS+Gentics+Mesh).
-A small website listing vehicles from out demo data, grouping them into categories and generating detail pages.
+A small website listing vehicles from our demo data set, grouping them into categories and generating detail pages.

 ### Main Logic
 While our PHP and Node.js examples did only use one http route handler, there are two handler functions in this application.
-I like to use the popular [Gorilla toolkits](http://www.gorillatoolkit.org/) excellent routing via `mux` instead of checking in the handler function itself if the request path was `/`.
-The first `IndexHandler` simply generates the welcome page, the only dynamic content on it is the breadcrumb navigation.
-The second `PathHandler` is more complex, it handles every request which is not to the welcome page, including requests to images.
-It uses the request path to retrieve a node from Mesh, first determining via content type header if the requested node is actually an image.
+I like to use the popular [Gorilla toolkits](http://www.gorillatoolkit.org/) excellent routing via `mux` instead of checking if the request path equals `/` in the handler function.
+The first `IndexHandler` simply generates the welcome page.
+The only dynamic content is the breadcrumb navigation.
+The second `PathHandler` is more complex: it handles every request besides the welcome page, including requests to images.
+It uses the request path to retrieve a node from Gentics Mesh, first determining via the content type header whether the requested node is actually an image.
 If thats the case, the binary data is simply forwarded to the requesting client.
-Else, the node is decoded to JSON and depending on its schema - vehicle or category - the handler either renders a product detail page or product list page.
+Else, the node is decoded to JSON and depending on its schema - vehicle or category - the handler renders either a product detail page or product list page.

 ```
 func main() {